 When a piece of property is bought or sold, someone has to verify the ownership, make sure the putative owner can actually sell the property, and ensure that no other person or institution has a claim on the property.
 And that is what a title search is meant to do.
 A title search will uncover any legal issues, liens, or ownership disputes that could complicate or prevent the sale of the property.
-So whether you’re a buyer or a seller, you need to have an understanding of what a title search covers in Los Angeles.
+So whether you’re a buyer or a seller, you need to have an understanding of what a title search covers in Riverside.

 A title search aims to protect both buyers and sellers by finding out whether any back taxes are owed on the property and whether there are any liens against it.
 Basically, it ensures that the seller is in fact the rightful and full owner and can legally sell the property.
 It protects buyers from unwittingly taking on debt in the purchase and sellers from being the cause of that and then being subject to legal action.